therealadam/chronologic-lsrc/slides/01_intro.md

 - Each server in the cluster is on a "ring"
 - Data is stored and replicated along the ring
 - Each server in the ring knows about every other server
-- Connect to any server, do stuff
-- Tolerate servers going down
+- Connect to any server, do stuff, tolerate servers going down

 <!SLIDE center bullets incremental>